 UHD’s Department of Urban Education is known as an innovator in developing proficiency-driven, field-based teachers and this agreement will help increase the number of quality teachers the Houston area is producing in the wake of a national teacher shortage.

-“The relationship that UHD has with the Lone Star College System (Lone Star College System) has been longstanding,” Westerfield said.
+“The relationship that UHD has with the Lone Star College System (Lone Star College System) has been longstanding,” Westerfeld said.
 “They have long been a star at the University Center and I am pleased to see those same opportunities being extended to other campuses within the District.”

-Signing the articulation agreement were Penny Westerfield, associate vice chancellor, The University Center; Dr. Linda Stegall, president, Lone Star College-Kingwood; and Dr. Elizabeth Chapman, dean of business, technology and social science, Lone Star College-Kingwood.
+Signing the articulation agreement were Penny Westerfeld, associate vice chancellor, The University Center; Dr. Linda Stegall, president, Lone Star College-Kingwood; and Dr. Elizabeth Chapman, dean of business, technology and social science, Lone Star College-Kingwood.
 Dr. Max Castillo, president, signed for UHD.

 For more information about the associate of arts in teaching degree at Lone Star College-Kingwood contact education majors coordinator and assistant professor of education and psychology, Noel Bezette at 281-312-1733 or visit kingwood.lonestar.edu/goto/beateacher.

 For general information about Lone Star College-Kingwood, call 281-312-1600 or visit our Web site at kingwood.lonestar.edu.